cloudquery/cloudquery/website/pages/docs/advanced-topics/performance-tuning.md

 # Performance Tuning

-This page contains a number of tips and tricks for improving the performance of `cloudquery sync` for very large cloud estates.
+This page contains a number of tips and tricks for improving the performance of `cloudquery sync` for large cloud estates.

 ## Wildcard Matching